galkatz7/Muvan_PropertyManagement/README.md

 - **Database Migration**: Structure allows for easy migration to more robust databases like PostgreSQL if needed.
 - **Containerization**: Can be containerized using Docker for easy deployment.

+## Count of each query output

+- You can find in a text file with that name

+## A SQL script containing your queries

+- All queries are in queries.py

 ## Sample JSON Responses

 ### Quarterly Occupancy Rates